 Q. 71.
 What is required in the seventh commandment?

-The seventh commandment requires us to preserve our own and our neighbour’s
+A. The seventh commandment requires the preservation of our own and our neighbor's chastity, in heart, speech and behavior.

 Q. 72.
 What is forbidden in the seventh commandment?